Otemachi Tower

 The Otemachi Tower (大手町タワー) is a high-rise office building with integrated retail and restaurant facilities (which are also known as OTEMORI) located in the Otemachi business district in Chiyoda ward, Tokyo.

 The 38-story tower serves as the headquarters of Mizuho Bank.
 A luxury hotel facility operated by Aman Resorts occupies the top six floors of the tower.

 Overview

+The Otemachi Tower replaced the previous 16-story head office complex of Fuji Bank then of Muzuho Holdings, which had been built in 1990 on the same site and was demolished in 2012.

-The tower replaces the previous 16-story Mizuho Bank Otemachi headquarters building.
-A major feature of this development is a 3,600-m2 green area named "Otemachi Forest" occupying one third of the site.
+A major feature is a 3,600-m2 green area named "Otemachi Forest" occupying one third of the site.

 The building is situated above a nexus of five subway lines.
 The basement floors connect directly to Ōtemachi Station, as well as other nearby buildings.